Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Remade

 The Remade are not a 'race' as such.
-They are not an accidential creation of mutation and evolutionary law, but an intentional creation of New Crobuzon's state machine.
+They are not an accidental creation of mutation and evolutionary law, but an intentional creation of New Crobuzon's state machine.
 A convicted criminal is 'remade' by expert biothaumaturges in the city's punishment factories.
 Their form is twisted, parts added and ripped away, until the remaking meets the court's instruction.
 Either the remaking seeks to make poetic commentary on the crime - thieves melded with the items they stole; political dissidents with mouths disappeared - or the court will order a remaking for the purpose of hard labour - criminals fused with coal furnaces and their arms replaced with tools.
 The victims of this process must often relearn basic activities like walking, speaking, and other simple physical acts in their new bodies.

 A Remade is a pariah who is both legally and politically oppressed.
 No upright citizen of the middle class loves a criminal, and the default assumption of most New Crobuzoners is that a Remade is a political extremist, a violent thug, and possibly a traitor to the city.
 Even among the city’s less fortunate, the Remade are often viewed with suspicion.
 Inside the city, Remade make up some 2% of the population.
 Outside of the city, small bands of fReemade have escaped from captivity and servitude in New Crobuzon and live as bandits, free from this stigma.
 Even there though, the taboo against the Remade means that few of the fReemade add to their remakings.